Your browser version is no longer supported, so you may experience issues while using this site.

 2. Play with ballpark figures

-Having a ballpark figure of your ideal retirement savings amount is great – but don’t forget to factor in your lifestyle and living costs as they will effect your estimate.
+Having a ballpark figure of your ideal retirement amount is great – but don’t forget to factor in your lifestyle and living costs as they will effect your estimate.
 You might start by calculating your monthly household and lifestyle expenses, such as housing, food, clothing, health, transport and other associated costs.

 Once you have your ballpark figure, it’s then time to drill down into the gap between where you are now and where you want to be.